-Registration for the 2019-2020 season will open in the fall!
+Registration for the 2019-2020 season is now open!
 All athletes are required to have their own equipment along with a season pass for Terry Peak, and a current USSA membership (see USSA online registration instructions here).
 Each athlete must complete the Black Hills Ski Team registration documents every season.
 This can be done by downloading the registration forms below and returning them, along with member fees, to us via e-mail, in person, or snail mail.
 The U14 and older traveling team athletes must also complete the USSA forms below, and return them to Sherri Hale at the Northern Division USSA office.

 BHST Athlete Registration Forms – Required for each team member